Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_queues"></a> [queues](#input\_queues)

 Description:   Defaults to `{}`.
 A map of queues to create.
-The map key is used as the name of the queue.
   The name of the queue must be unique among topics and queues within the namespace.

+  - `name`                                    - (Optional) - Defaults to `null`.
+Specifies the name of the ServiceBus Queue resource.
+Changing this forces a new resource to be created.
+If it is null it will use the map key as the name.
   - `lock_duration`                           - (Optional) - Its minimum and default value is `PT1M` (1 minute).
 Maximum value is `PT5M` (5 minutes).
 The ISO 8601 timespan duration of a peek-lock; that is, the amount of time that the message is locked for other receivers.
   - `max_message_size_in_kilobytes`           - (Optional) - Always set to `256` for Standard and Basic by Azure.
 It's mininum and also defaults is `1024` with maximum value of `102400` for Premium.
 Integer value which controls the maximum size of a message allowed on the queue.
   - `max_size_in_megabytes`                   - (Optional) - Defaults to `1024`.
 Possible values are `1024`, `2048`, `3072`, `4096`, `5120`, `10240`, `20480`, `40960` and `81920`.
 Integer value which controls the size of memory allocated for the queue.